wldyd920/Epsilon-Dropout/README.md

    And Weight Dropout had more unstable convergence compared to No Dropout.

 2023/04/13
->Main updates:
+Main updates:
-> - Changed architecture to VGG-like architectures. (conv-conv-pool) - (conv-conv-pool) - (flatten-fc-fc-fc) - out
+- Changed architecture to VGG-like architectures. (conv-conv-pool) - (conv-conv-pool) - (flatten-fc-fc-fc) - out
-> - Learning rate: 0.1 > 0.01 (last experiment had issue for training Dropout architecture.
+- Learning rate: 0.1 > 0.01 (last experiment had issue for training Dropout architecture.
 Assuming the reason was gradient explode)
-> - Nomalization for dataset before train: 0.5 > reasonable values
+- Nomalization for dataset before train: 0.5 > reasonable values
-> - Record not only plots but also loss and accuracies. (exp_num = -1 to not record)
+- Record not only plots but also loss and accuracies. (exp_num = -1 to not record)

 Will be uploaded tomorrow after the training is over.